IfrasInaan/IfrasInaan/README.md

 I currently teach mathematics for Grade 6–11 students at Team Comrade Educational Institute.
 I focus on helping students understand concepts clearly and improve their problem-solving skills.

+## 📫 How to reach me

+- Email: ahmedifras2001@gmail.com
+- LinkedIn: www.linkedin.com/in/ahmed-ifras